aeeckhou/shallowHRD/README.md

 ## Nota Bene

+1. Two different script of *shallowHRD* depending on the reference genome used
-1. *shallowHRD* can be adapted to other software with slight modification of outputs to match *shallowHRD* intput format <br/>
+2. *shallowHRD* can be adapted to other software with slight modification of outputs to match *shallowHRD* intput format <br/>
 For instance [QDNAseq](https://github.com/ccagc/QDNAseq) (Adapt output and comment the two lines of script after "No log2 transformation") <br/>
  (Sub-section "Fast-gathering" of shallowHRD.R - 12/12/2019) <br/>

-2. The overall pipeline works also on WGS with a higher coverage
+3. The overall pipeline works also on WGS with a higher coverage

 ## Contact